Show of Hands: 1990s

 Taken on in 1991 by local agent Peter Wilson, he secured bookings for the duo in hundreds of venues up and down the South Coast.
 Here in the dockers' and bikers' pubs Show of Hands learnt how to successfully compete with the darts and the TV to grow a loyal audience beyond their usual folk crowd.

-Knightley’s years performing in tough London pubs and bars and Beer’s folk/rock experience of venues throughout Europe began to pay off.
+Knightley's years performing in tough London pubs and bars and Beer's folk/rock experience of venues throughout Europe began to pay off.
 "We were playing loud and hard.
-People would still be clapping, and we’d be already counting in the next tune.
+People would still be clapping, and we'd be already counting in the next tune.
 Sometimes we’d have to tone it down a touch in the folk clubs, but it was great grounding for festival gigs."
-'Nailing it' live, Show of Hands were building firm foundations for their famously close relationship with their audience as the '90s dawned.
+'Nailing it' live, Show of Hands were building firm foundations for their famously close relationship with their audience as the 1990s dawned.
 And in 1991, as their gigging schedule became increasingly hectic, Beer left ‘The Albion Band’ to concentrate full-time on Show of Hands.

 Out for the Count, also on cassette, followed the same year.
-Recorded at Beer’s Old Court Studio in Gloucestershire, it again quickly sold out at gigs.
+Recorded at Beer's Old Court Studio in Gloucestershire, it again quickly sold out at gigs.
+Displaying their trust in the people who came to see them, Show of Hands would simply put the cassettes in a tub and say: "If you’d like one, take one, but bung in a fiver."